 I love how the authors of Intuitive Eating explain that focusing on how exercise feels, rather than the calories burned, is a form of interoceptive awareness.
 This refers to the awareness of the internal bodily signals we are continuously receiving, accessing, and evaluating.
 It’s key to becoming an intuitive eater, and learning what type of movement we prefer.

-Joyful movement can be as simple and joyful as taking a walk with your dog, going for an easy bike ride, or working on your garden on a warm summer day.
+Joyful movement can be as simple and pleasant as taking a walk with your dog, going for an easy bike ride, or working on your garden on a warm summer day.
 Remember, intuitive fitness is about moving because it feels good to do so, not just because we want to get a certain result.

 - Keep moving.
 Find ways to move throughout your day—standing while talking on the phone instead of sitting for long periods, taking the stairs instead of elevators or escalators, walking around while you’re on conference calls.
 These small bursts of movement add up over time and can have a bigger impact on your health than not moving at all.

 - Be kind to your body.
 Don’t try to force it into doing things that strain and tax it!
 Be sure to take regular breaks during any workout session—even if it’s just for a few minutes at a time.
+Always listen to your body first.

-The journey towards joyful movement can be a process of self-discovery.
+The journey towards joyful fitness can be a process of self-discovery.
 It is not the path to perfection, but rather a way for you to start building more self-care, body trust, and self-compassion.
 You are your own expert on what you need in order to stay healthy and happy.
 All it takes is curiosity, mindfulness, accountability, and consistency.

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…